canonical/ubuntu-security-documentation/security-features/cryptography/legacy-tls.rst

 ----

-Security Implications and Best Practices
+Security implications and best practices
 -----------------------------------------

 **Risks of Re-enabling Legacy TLS**: